buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 {% include content_box.html category="monographs" slug="mn-comparison_analayo" %}

 If you're anything like me, you'll be amazed at how little the recensions differ, despite the thousands of miles and many hundreds of years between them.
-This striking congruence gives us solid confidence that the Majjhima Nikaya was well preserved.
+This striking congruence gives us solid confidence that the Majjhima Nikāya was well preserved.

 ### Lectures